If Crazy Rich Asians (Film) is intended as a satire on the Singaporean mentality, then it deserves full marks.

 Under the light of this, several faults of the movie suddenly felt intentional.
 I began to interpret the movie as a satire on Singaporean society.

-- As a “new rich” of Asia, Singapore could be unbearable in the ways we flaunt her wealth.
+As a Singaporean, I know only too well that Singapore could be unbearable in the ways we flaunt our wealth.
 Too often, we mistake arrogance for nationalistic pride.
-I readily admit to this after living here for over 40 years.
+We mistake bragging as patriotism too.

 - While our government lovingly calls it a partnership, the ugly reality is that a mercenary relationship long existed between rulers and citizens in this merchant city.
 Citizens expect rulers to give and give.
 In exchange, rulers expect citizens to obey and oblige.
 (National Service being one of the must-obeys) It’s all about what’s being brought to the table, as Edison “Eddie” Cheng states in the movie.
 If you don’t have the must-gives, no negotiation is possible.
 Some gifts are also considered irrelevant.
 For example, overseas PHDs and similar accomplishments.